 June 24, 2026

-Victorians are advised to remain alert following the detection of two cases of the H5 strain of high pathogenicity avian influenza (H5 bird flu) in migratory seabirds in Western Australia.
+Victorians are advised to remain alert following the detection of the H5 strain of high pathogenicity avian influenza (H5 bird flu virus) in migratory seabirds in Western Australia and South Australia.

 This is the first time this strain of bird flu has been detected in Australia.
 It is a highly contagious strain that can cause serious disease in birds and other wildlife.

-There are currently no detections in Victoria, however, we’re reminded to stay vigilant and report any unusual bird deaths.
+There are currently no detections in Victoria, and no evidence of any mass mortality in wildlife or spread to other animals in Western Australia.
+There has been no detection in poultry.
+However, we’re reminded to stay vigilant and report any unusual bird deaths.

 What to do: